Models and tools

-We are experts in using advanced mathematical modelling frameworks, especially the TIMES energy system model and the heat and power model Balmorel.
+We are experts in using the TIMES energy system model and other models such as the heat and power model Balmorel.
+We develop customized TIMES models on country, regional, city, district, factory, and building levels.

 When relevant, we use tools such as CGE modelling, Spreadsheet models, Land-use, and air pollution health impact analysis.
 We have developed a special tool for dividing global CO2 between countries, the carbon budget tool, and for studying tradeoffs between economic and technical development, IPAT(D).